These Pesto Roasted Almonds are the perfect snack or crunchy addition to salad or pasta! The easy recipe is perfect for meal prep.

 - 82% of the world’s almonds come from California.
 The Mediterranean-like climate of the California central valley makes it one of the most productive almond regions in the world.

 - Almonds are not a particularly thirsty crop.
 In fact, almonds use about the same amount of water as other fruit and nut trees in California.
-Find out more about almonds and water usage.

 You’re probably familiar with the health benefits of almonds.
 They are a nutrient-packed nut with 6g of protein, 4g fiber and 13g good fats in a one-ounce serving.
 That’s a lot of nutrition in just a handful of nuts.